JFWooten4/free-markets/group/stellar/interleaving-sdex/README.md

 # 💱 Interleaving the SDEX & AMMs

+Hello, my name is John, and I am a little obsessed with [order books](https://ninetonoonsecrets.com/manuscript.pdf#page=97).
+It all started as a small research idea while I worked and went to school.
+But over the years, it become something [foundationa](https://wooten.link/thesis) to my life's purpose of building real savings and retirements for masses of people.

+To understand my perspective, could I share with you a very brief overview of my trading journey?

+It started potentially how you'd expect: young kid wants to make some money and tries their hand at the stock market.
+I'll admit, that was the case&mdash;a raw sense of wanting someting better and beliving in the market as a path to get there.

+If you've ever invested (and I think we're all pretty deep in lumens), maybe this was a similar call to your start?
+Wanting to amass wealth through the investment vehicles touted by society.
+That was the view I had when I quit my job to trade stocks full time.

+In the first two weeks of a paper thinkorswim demo, I made more than the entire year prior working minimum wage.

-This discussion extends decentralization points made in [note 2.1.1](https://github.com/stellar/stellar-protocol/discussions/1504), [SCP#25](https://github.com/stellar/scp-proofs/issues/25), and [Cede](https://www.whydrs.org/post/cede-ing-ownership-why-almost-all-publicly-traded-stock-belongs-to-one-company) [timeframe](https://groups.google.com/g/stellar-dev/c/vSsf75cYi5Q/m/AaIjpmC4BAAJ#:~:text=Whether,years).
+[^decentralize]: This discussion extends decentralization points made in [note 2.1.1](https://github.com/stellar/stellar-protocol/discussions/1504), [SCP#25](https://github.com/stellar/scp-proofs/issues/25), and [Cede](https://www.whydrs.org/post/cede-ing-ownership-why-almost-all-publicly-traded-stock-belongs-to-one-company) [timeframe](https://groups.google.com/g/stellar-dev/c/vSsf75cYi5Q/m/AaIjpmC4BAAJ#:~:text=Whether,years).
 Its principles nullify incumbent business models employed by community members that have directly helped me over the years.
 Sorry about that, but keep [innovating](LINKEDIN_INNOVATOR_POST?)!

+## Accessable Education Breakthroughs

+Before diving into feature @SirTyson for his outstanding recent informational videos.[^main-g-ref] It's rare to find a developer of such high caliber as Garand that can also explain their work [in plain English](https://stellar.org/blog/developers/introducing-state-archival-the-solution-to-state-bloat-on-stellar).
+This ongoing treat

+focus on innovation on the permissionless side mgith want to actually move the n2n OB reference here from #723

+[^main-g-ref]: Do the info links

 ---
 An efficient market to me means the most value possible given to all participants.
 If there's a `payment` taking place, it means the lowest [requisite](DISCORD_BT_ALPHA_WHITEPAPR_THREAD) trabsaction cost.
 And if it's a digital marketplace of buyers and sellers, it means [quite the same](https://wooten.link/gnu).

 A middlemen, call them the New York Stock Exchange, charging an extra fee to "authorize" and effectuate a transaction?
 Well that sounds like an antiquated[^thesis] business model to me.
 And indeed, at XYZ billion dollars [in value](SEC_AYAHOO_FINANCE_OR_ANNUAL_REPORT), these are profitable business models.